-Before you schedule a meeting, talk to your HR person to help ensure that you’re approaching the conversation in a way that follows company policies.
+Before you schedule a meeting, talk to your HR person to help ensure that you’re approaching the conversation in a way that follows company policies, and is sensitive of any issues the employee might be facing.
 Be conscious of your words to avoid saying anything that may be discriminatory, and keep in mind that different cultures may have different norms or standards.

 If you don’t have an HR department — or you wear the HR hat yourself — you can seek guidance from other sources.
-Justworks customers can contact our HR support team, who will provide tips and advice.
+Justworks customers can contact our HR support team, who will provide tips and advice, or flag considerations you might not have been aware of.
 If you want to make sure your bases are covered in terms of legal issues, particularly regarding discrimination, consult with an attorney when necessary.

 3. Bring it Back to Business

-Behavior like swearing or being mean to a colleague isn’t grounds for a harassment claim.
+The drastically altered work environment has changed the means by which people communicate professionally and, in turn, the etiquette associated with these platforms.
+For example, employees might not give as careful consideration to their chats as to in-person conversations.
+Behavior like swearing or snide remarks to a colleague probably isn’t grounds for a harassment claim.
 However, it likely violates your company’s core values.
 Emphasize to the employee that they aren’t representing the values of the organization, and that this is a key part of being on your team.